OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 But it's always been a tricky thing to start.
 How do you find out who is doing what?
 How do you get involved?
 How do you start something and get others to join you?

 The collaborative working environment in the public sector has taken off recently giving rise to great opportunities for us to capitalise on.
+Here's a recap:

 ## Pipeline